Learning Rails

 Workflow

-When I first graduated from Flatiron, in February 2020, I was pulled in a lot of directions, mostly influenced by the amount of job posting I was reading.
-I spent time learning more about Redux, a lot of time learning Vue, which I loved, and time learning the basics of Python, which I have a desire to fully learn.
-Eventually I spent some time considering exactly what I wanted to do with my development career - I LOVE RAILS, so I redoubled my efforts to just Rails.
+When I first graduated from Flatiron in February 2020, I was pulled in many directions, mostly influenced by the number of job postings I was reading.
+I spent time learning more about Redux, a lot of time learning Vue, which I loved, and time learning the basics of Python, which I want to learn fully.
+Eventually, I spent some time considering exactly what I wanted to do with my development career - I LOVE RAILS, so I redoubled my efforts to focus on Rails.

-It was important for me to develop a routine, a routine that was missing since Bootcamp.
+It was important for me to develop a routine, a routine that had been missing since Bootcamp.

 My daily routine is the same each day:

 That's right I work as if I already had the job I am searching.
-It is important to develop skills and the muscle memory of developing.
+It is important to develop skills and muscle memory.

 The second routine I have developed is to make notes.
-If I have worked through a problem, in a tutorial or side project, I document in a Notions workbook.
+If I have worked through a problem in a tutorial or side project, I document it in a Notions workbook.
 There is no reason to do the same task of discovery all over again.

-It is fine to study, learn, listen to others, follow tutorials, but you just have to build stuff.
-It is the task of build were you learn to work through problems, and solve tasks.
+It is fine to study, learn, listen to others, follow tutorials, but you have to build stuff.
+It is the task of building that teaches you to work through problems and complete tasks.

 So, What now.

 I have been searching for my first full-time Rails position for thirteen months.
-During this time I have met a lot of wonderful developers, I have sharpened my skills, and with a strong passion and desire to be better tomorrow than I am today, I continue to code.
+During this time, I have met many wonderful developers, sharpened my skills, and, with a strong passion and desire to be better tomorrow than I am today, I continue to code.
 Why?

 I am a Rails Developer.
-Even though I am still searching for that first position, I am a Rails developer and therefore I code.
+Even though I am still searching for my first position, I am a Rails developer, and therefore, I code.